lowrycode/swaplett-project/README.md

 Swaplett is a word puzzle game where players complete a grid of words by swapping letters into their correct positions.
 Letters can be moved by dragging them with a mouse or finger (on touch-screen devices).
 To win the game, players have to complete the grid within 15 swaps.

-The project uses two third-party APIs:
+The project uses a third-party API:
-- <a href="https://random-word-api.herokuapp.com/home" target="_blank" rel="noopener">**Random Word API**</a> - to fetch a specified number of random words with the correct word length
-- <a href="https://dictionaryapi.dev/" target="_blank" rel="noopener">**Free Dictionary API**</a> - to fetch information about the words such as meanings and links to pronounciation audio clips
+- <a href="https://dictionaryapi.dev/" target="_blank" rel="noopener">**Free Dictionary API**</a> - to fetch information about words such as their meanings and links to pronounciation audio clips

 You can visit the deployed website <a href="https://lowrycode.github.io/swaplett-project/" target="_blank" rel="noopener">**here**</a>.